-Under a securitization arrangement, the KPCo sells, without recourse, certain of its customer accounts receivable and accrued unbilled revenue balances to AEP Credit and are charged a fee based on AEP Credit financing costs, uncollectible accounts experience for each company's receivables and administrative costs.
-The costs of factoring customer accounts receivable are reported in Other Operation of the participant's statement of operations.
-AEP Credit purchases accounts receivable through a purchase agreement with KPCo.
-Customer accounts receivable securitized for the electric operating companies are managed by KPCo.
-KPCo continues to service the receivables.
+Under a sale of receivables arrangement, KPCo sells, without recourse, certain of its customer accounts receivable and accrued unbilled revenue balances to AEP Credit and is charged a fee based on AEP Credit's financing costs, administrative costs and uncollectible accounts experience for KPCo's receivables.
+The costs of customer accounts receivable sold are reported in Other Operation on KPCo's income statement.
+KPCo manages and services its accounts receivable sold.